pelias/documentation/structured-geocoding.md

 | `region`               | [region](https://whosonfirst.mapzen.com/spelunker/placetypes/region/), [macroregion](https://whosonfirst.mapzen.com/spelunker/placetypes/macroregion/)       |
 | `country`              | [dependency](https://whosonfirst.mapzen.com/spelunker/placetypes/dependency/), [country](https://whosonfirst.mapzen.com/spelunker/placetypes/country/)       |

-For example, [Peach Bottom, Pennsylvania](https://whosonfirst.mapzen.com/spelunker/id/404487863/) is only a `localadmin` place type and not a `locality` in Who's on First, but we don't expect the user to know the distinction, so if a structured geocoding request specifies `locality=Peach+Bottom&region=Pennsylvania`, then Pelias will lookup `Peach Bottom` in both the `locality` and `localadmin` layers.
+For example, [Peach Bottom, Pennsylvania](https://whosonfirst.mapzen.com/spelunker/id/404487863/) is only a `localadmin` place type and not a `locality` in Who's on First.
+For simplicity, if a structured geocoding request specifies `locality=Peach+Bottom&region=Pennsylvania`, then `Peach Bottom` in both the `locality` and `localadmin` layers are searched.